shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/retail/h3000/README.md

 6. Remove all other tags from the room.

 7. <div id="phys_setup"></div>The sensors need to be positioned in an optimal setting.
-Face them away from each other, point them in different directions and space them at least 3-5 feet apart (see image below).
+Face them away from each other, point them in different directions, and space them at least 3-5 feet apart (see image below).

     ![H3000 Physical Setup](../../resources/H3000_Physical_Setup.png)